Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Chiral BF theory on a ring

 This solution also results from the flux attachment in the presence of a point matter source at the origin \cite{Tong2016}.
 With this construction, we observe that the non trivial topology of the space, i.e. $\mathbb{R}^2\backslash\{\mathbf{0}\}$, implies an additional flux variable but no corresponding magnetic field.
 We will call $A^T_\phi$ the solenoid solution, and we will absorb it in definition of the angular component of the gauge field.
 This is the only spatial component of the gauge field that remains when the theory is dimensionally reduced to a~ring.

 Since Chern-Simons theory gives a description for a two-dimensional anyon field, during the past decade there was interest to dimensionally reduce it to consistently describe one dimensional anyons.
 Indeed, the first dimensional reduction of Chern–Simons theory was formulated in the Hamiltonian framework and it yielded the chiral BF Hamiltonian \cite{Rabello1995}.
-The Lagrangian formalism has also been employed to achieve the dimensional reduction, but it requires either the introduction of the kinetic energy for the $\mathcal{B}$ field by hand \cite{Aglietti1996,Jackiw1997}, or to couple Chern–Simons theory to a background gauge field \cite{Rojas2023,Rojas2024}.
+Note that alternative reductions of the Chern-Simons Hamiltonian have also been developed, resulting in one-dimensional models different from the chiral BF one \cite{Leinaas1992,sen1994,Vathsan1998,Larisa1999,Rougerie2023,Rougerie2024,Rougerie2025,yang2025}.
+The Lagrangian formalism has also been employed to achieve the dimensional reduction, but it requires either the introduction of the kinetic energy for the $\mathcal{B}$ field by hand \cite{Aglietti1996,Jackiw1997}, or to couple Chern–Simons theory to a background gauge field \cite{Rojas2023,Rojas2024} in order to yield the chiral BF model.

 Here, we use the same Lagrangian formalism and introduce a boundary term to the Chern-Simons action to restore gauge invariance, which is broken by a finite spatial domain.
 This boundary term contains an additional degree of freedom, the $\mathcal{B}$ field, and turns out to be the BF action itself \cite{Dunne1999}.
 We show that the system's boundary conditions allow to match $\mathcal{B}$ with the field in the chiral boson action, with such an action resulting from the Chern-Simons one evaluated for pure gauge solutions \cite{Wen1992}.
 In this way, we obtain the chiral BF theory in vacuum, which can be then coupled to a one dimensional matter field.
 One can also couple the two-dimensional matter from the start and execute the same procedure, but an additional condition is required to obtain the matter-coupled chiral BF theory.
-Here we provide the key steps of the reduction.
+Here, we provide the key steps of the reduction.
 We refer the interested reader to the Appendix A for further details.